Performance of the Particle-Identification Silicon-Telescope Array Coupled with the VAMOS++ Magnetic Spectrometer: Performances using reactions in inverse kinematics

 \subsection{Target-like recoil kinematics}

-The total energy of the light recoils was derived from the sum of $\Delta E$ (obtained from the front side strip signal) and $E$ (obtained from the rear side signal), and was corrected for energy loss in the target, entrance and exit dead layers of the detectors using energy loss tables~\cite{HUBERT1990}.
+The total energy of the light recoils was derived from the sum of $\Delta E$ (obtained from the front side strip signal) and $E$ (obtained from the rear side signal).
+The $\Delta E$ strip signals were calibrated using a $3 \alpha$ source, supplemented by well-defined elastically scattered $^{12}$C events.
+The calibration process incorporated kinematic considerations, specifically utilizing the scattering angles derived from the $E$ and $\Delta E$ detector strips.
+Energy loss calculations were performed for the target, as well as the dead and active layers of the silicon detectors using energy loss tables~\cite{HUBERT1990}.
+These calculations were essential for determining the energy of the elastically scattered $^{12}$C events used in the calibration.
+The raw detector signals were correlated with simulated deposited energies and fitted using linear calibration functions.
+Following calibration, the deposited energies in the $\Delta E$ and $E$ stages were summed.
+The kinetic energy at the interaction point was then reconstructed by accounting for the calculated energy losses in both the target material and the detector dead layers.
 In the data analysis, only events with a single strip multiplicity were considered.
 The scattering angles of the target-like recoils were inferred from the $\Delta E$ and $E$ strip position and the position of the interaction of the beam on the target.
 The information on the beam interaction position was obtained on an event-by-event basis when reactions lead to fission fragment detected in {VAMOS++}.
 For the events where no fission fragment was detected in {VAMOS++}, the average position of the beam (over the last $1000$ events) was employed to correct for possible beam movements (typical beam spot size was $0.6 \times 1$~mm$^2$).
 A correlation of the energy and scattering angle for the target-like recoil $^{10}$Be measured in PISTA is shown in Figure~\ref{pic:kinematics}(a) for the $^{12}$C($^{238}$U,$^{240}$Pu)$^{10}$Be reaction.
-Figure~\ref{pic:kinematics}(b) also shows the velocity of the $^{240}$Pu fissioning system as a function of its angle.
+Figure~\ref{pic:kinematics}(b) also shows the speed of the $^{240}$Pu fissioning system as a function of its angle derived from the energy and the angle of the target like residue ($^{10}$Be) using energy momentum conservation.

 It is noteworthy that the beam-like heavy reaction residue was not detected in {VAMOS++}, and the corresponding properties were systematically derived from the properties of the target-like recoil detected in PISTA.
-The calculated kinematic lines for $E^* =0$ and $E^{\ast}=B_{f}$ are also shown in Figure~\ref{pic:kinematics}.
+The calculated kinematic lines for $E^* =0$ and $E^{\ast}=B_{f}$, where $B_f$ is the fission barrier, are also shown in Figure~\ref{pic:kinematics}.